samuel-bohman/xplor/README.md

 ## Authors

-Upplands Väsby Data Explorer is being researched and developed by:
+Upplands Väsby Data Explorer is being researched and developed in the department of Computer and Systems Sciences at Stockholm University, Sweden:

-* Samuel Bohman, Stockholm University
+* Samuel Bohman
-* Tobias Fasth, Stockholm University
+* Tobias Fasth

 ## Publications